-Chair Chief Executive Officer Senior Independent Director Leading and managing the business of the Board to provide clear direction and focus for the Group; Demonstrating ethical leadership and promoting the highest standards of integrity and probity; Demonstrating objective judgment and promoting a culture of openness and debate; Setting the agenda and culture in the boardroom; Facilitating constructive Board relations; Ensuring that members of the Board receive a timely flow of accurate, high quality and clear information; and Ensuring that there is timely and appropriate communication to shareholders. management; Taking overall responsibility for the management of the business; Proposing and delivering the Group's d strategy; Implementing and delivering the annual business plan; Effective leadership, coordination and performance management of the executive team; Ensuring the identification, enhancement and development of the Chair; Acting as an intermediary for the other Directors when necessary; Working with the Chair and other Directors and/or shareholders to resolve significant issues; and When called upon, seeking to meet a
+Chief Executive Officer

+Senior Independent Director

+- Leading and managing the business of the Board to provide clear direction and focus for the Group; - Demonstrating ethical leadership and Taking overall responsibility for the promoting the highest standards of integrity and probity; - Demonstrating objective judgment and promoting a culture of openness and debate; - Setting the agenda and culture in the Effective leadership, coordination boardroom; - Facilitating constructive Board relations; - · Ensuring that members of the Board receive a timely flow of accurate, high quality and clear information; and - Ensuring that there is timely and appropriate communication to shareholders.

+- Being accountable to the Board for all authority delegated to executive management; - management of the business; - Proposing and delivering the Group's strategy; - Implementing and delivering the annual business plan; - and performance management of the executive team; - Ensuring the identification, enhancement and development of the executive leadership talent pool; and - Monitoring closely the operating and financial results of the Group against plans and budgets.